-Hot Tip: Enhanced IDs aren’t a substitute for passports for air travel to these places, only by land or sea.
+Hot Tip: Enhanced IDs aren’t a substitute for passports for air travel, only land or sea travel.

-An easy way to know your card is not compliant is if it says “Not for Federal Identification” or “Federal Limits Apply,” or “Not for Real ID Act Purposes.”
+An easy way to know your card is not compliant is if it says “Not for Federal Identification,” “Federal Limits Apply,” or “Not for Real ID Act Purposes.”

 What Does REAL ID Mean for Me?

-Airports are considered federal facilities, and therefore this act affects your ability to enter them in order to board your flight.
+Airports are considered federal facilities and this act affects your ability to enter them and board your flight.

-Starting May 3, 2023, the REAL ID Act takes full effect.
-From this date, every state and territory resident will need to present a REAL ID-compliant license or ID or another acceptable form of identification (like a passport or passport card) for accessing federal facilities — including boarding commercial aircraft.
+Starting May 7, 2025, the REAL ID Act takes full effect.
+From this date, every state and territory resident will need to present a REAL ID-compliant license or ID or another acceptable form of identification such as a passport or passport card to access federal facilities — including boarding commercial aircraft.

-Most states and territories have already begun issuing the new licenses, so you will have until May 3, 2023, to obtain a REAL ID-compliant license.
+Most states and territories have already begun issuing new licenses.
+You will have until May 7, 2025, to obtain a REAL ID-compliant license.
 Just check your license to be sure.

-If your ID is REAL ID-compliant, there will be a star in the top right corner; many drivers may not realize they already have one since some states have been issuing them for many years.
+If your ID is REAL ID-compliant, there will be a star in the top right corner.
+Many drivers may not realize they already have a compliant ID since some states have issued them for many years.

 Bottom Line: If you are not in compliance with the REAL ID Act, you will need to show an alternative form of acceptable identification for domestic air travel to board your flight starting on May 7, 2025.

 What the REAL ID Act Is Not

-There are also a few other things that REAL ID doesn’t affect.
+There are several other requirements that REAL ID doesn’t affect.